NSS-Day-Cohort-76/Hairy-Potter-lukefdavids/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. Explain how you got the HTML, with the correct data, displayed in the browser?
-   > Your answer here I first created an article element in the HTML document with an id (NOT a class) of "potteryList".
+   > I first created an article element in the HTML document with an id (NOT a class) of "potteryList".
    > Then I used the document.getElementById() method passing in the "potteryList" Id and storing it in a variable.
    > I then used ".innerHTML" on that variable to render the result of the "potteryList()" function which was an HTML string.